MXKhronos/Revive-ZSharpScript/docs/Instance.md

 ### Method Descriptions

 <a name="get"></a>
-`ZInstance` **Get**(name: *string*)
+`Instance` **Get**(name: *string*)
-- Gets a ZInstance by name.
+- Gets a Instance by name.
 If there are multiple instances with the same name, it will only return the first one found.
-- The return value can differ base on the instance's class, if the instance stored is a [ZSound](ZSound), it will return a ZSound.
+- The return value can differ base on the instance's class, if the instance stored is a [Sound](Sound), it will return a Sound.

 ---